6 Important Things You Should Do Before You Sell Your Car

 5. Know Your Car’s Value

 Don’t go into this blindly.
-You can research the value of your car on sites like Kelly Blue Book.
-You’ll be able to enter in factors like the condition of the vehicle, upgrades the vehicle has, and mileage among other things.
+You can research the value of your car on sites.
+You’ll be able to enter in factors like the condition of the vehicle, upgrades the vehicle has, and mileage, among other things.
 KBB will give you a value range that fits your car’s description so you have an idea of what a reasonable asking price is.

 6. Get Your Bill Of Sale Ready